Project-Kaleidoscope/charter/device-support-requirements.md

 * All devices MUST assert on known to be working firmware versions if some firmware versions are known to be non-working.
 * A/B devices are exempted from the above rule, and instead must do one of the following:
   * If the device is capable of shipping firmware it MUST do so.
-  * If the device is not capable of shipping firmware (eg. a device with multiple variants supported in one build) the device MUST ensure both slots are on a known good firmware (eg. using the copy-partitions before_lineage_install template on the Wiki).
+  * If the device is not capable of shipping firmware (eg. a device with multiple variants supported in one build) the device MUST ensure both slots are on a known good firmware (eg. using the copy-partitions before_kscope_install template on the Wiki).

 ## exFAT Support